smanilov/coolc-riscv-runtime/README.md

 ## Attribution

-The design of this runtime library draws conceptual inspiration from a MIPS implementation (trap.handler, not included in this distribution), but it does not include or derive from that code directly.
+The design of this runtime library draws conceptual inspiration from a MIPS implementation (`trap.handler`, not included in this distribution), but it does not include or derive from that code directly.
 The file `trap.handler` is distributed under the license copied in `ACKNOWLEDGEMENTS`.